Bigg Boss OTT (Hindi)

 Bigg Boss: OTT (or Bigg Boss: Over-the-Top) is a digital spin-off of the popular Indian Hindi-language reality show Bigg Boss franchise, streamed first on Voot for its initial season and later on JioCinema for the second season and JioCinema Premium for the third.
-Following the format of the Dutch reality game show Big Brother, developed by Endemol, Bigg Boss OTT has launched three seasons to date.
+Following the format of the Dutch reality game show Big Brother, developed by Endemol, Bigg Boss OTT has launched three seasons.
 The first season premiered on August 8, 2021, and was hosted by Karan Johar.
 The second season saw Salman Khan take over as the host, while Anil Kapoor hosted the recently concluded third season.
-As of now, 45 contestants have participated in Bigg Boss OTT, with 5 of them having also appeared in the main Bigg Boss seasons.
+A total of 45 contestants have participated in Bigg Boss OTT, with 5 of them having also appeared in the main Bigg Boss seasons.

+On 20 January 2026, It was officially confirmed that the Bigg Boss OTT series has been cancelled prior the failure of third season and there will be no OTT edition from now on while the entire show will merged with the TV version of the show.

 Concept

 As with the television series, the group of contestants referred to as Housemates are enclosed in the Bigg Boss House under constant surveillance of cameras and microphones.
 The winner of Bigg Boss OTT receives ₹25 lakh and the "OTT edition" trophy.

 The show is a 24/7 non-stop show and also it has 1-hour daily episode on Voot (Season 1) and JioCinema (Season 2 onwards) like the original edition.